tigera-solutions/cc-demo-workload-security/README.md

 ![move-policy](./img/move-policy.png)

-Now you should be able to access the yaobank application in your browser.
+Now you should be able to access the Online Boutique application in your browser.

 ---